 Remember to have their nails clipped once or twice a month.
 All dachshunds need to have their ears cleaned otherwise they are prone to having ear infections.

-I bathe my dachshund ever two weeks and clean his ears after his bath.
+I bathe my dachshund every two weeks and clean his ears after his bath.
 I find it amusing as many dachshunds do not like a bath, yet my dachshund looks forward to his.
-In fact he will howl and run into the shower tub when I say the word “bathe”.
-He loves the warm water as that relaxes him.
+In fact, he will howl and run into the shower tub when I say the word “bath”.
+He loves the warm water.